ppaez/alsaseq/doc/tracks.rst

 tracks
 ======

-tracks is a simple sequencer that uses alsaseq.
+tracks is a simple sequencer that uses the alsaseq module.
 It can record and playback one or more tracks.
 The input note range is split in two channels by default.
 The split note can be changed, as well as the voice on each channel.
-The use can pause the sequencer, save the events to a file and some other basic actions.
+The user can pause the sequencer, save the events to a file and some other basic actions.